sandboxie-plus/sandboxie-docs/Content/UseSecurityMode.md

 # Use Security Mode

-_UseSecurityMode_ is a setting introduced in v1.3.0 / 5.58.0.
+_UseSecurityMode_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md) available since v1.3.0 / 5.58.0.

-It is also a sandbox setting in [Sandboxie Ini](SandboxieIni.md).

 Usage: